The third annual Great Agri-Food Debate, a joint initiative between Dawn Meats and McDonald's, took place at SETU arena with five teams taking part

 WIT was represented by Aoife Forde, Captain (Year 4, BSc (Hons) in Agricultural Science); John Dullea (Year 4, BSc (Hons) in Agricultural Science); Luke Healy (Year 4, BSc (Hons) in Agricultural Science); Michael Martin (Year 1, BSc (Hons) in Agricultural Science); Aishling Neville (Year 4, BSc (Hons) in Agricultural Science); Des Twomey (Year 4, BSc (Hons) in Land Management, Agriculture).

-For the WIT and CIT semi-final, the WIT home crowd filled the room showing support and interest for the debate to come.
+For the SETU and CIT semi-final, the SETU home crowd filled the room showing support and interest for the debate to come.
 WIT’s captain Aoife Forde took to the stand debating consumer behaviour is the key to a sustainable food future.
 Both teams showed passion and knowledge of the topic, but in the end, it was CIT to continue to the final.

 In the second semi-final reigning champions UCD took on Dundalk IT.
 The teams debated the issue of CAP (Common Agricultural Policy) and its value for money.
 The UCD team were named the winners, securing a place in the final against CIT.